nginx-architects/nginx-se-challenge/README.md

 ## Prerequisites:

+1. NGINX evaluation license file.
+You can get it from [here](https://www.nginx.com/free-trial-request/)

-1. A Docker host.
+2. A Docker host.
 With [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)

-2. **Optional**: The demo uses hostnames: `example.com`, `www.example.com` and `www2.example.com`.
+3. **Optional**: The demo uses hostnames: `example.com`, `www.example.com` and `www2.example.com`.
 For host name resolution you will need to add hostname bindings to your hosts file:

 For example on Linux/Unix/MacOS the host file is `/etc/hosts`